Florida State University

 B.A., magna cum laude, Harvard College, 2004

 Mary Ziegler is the Stearns Weaver Miller Professor at Florida State University College of Law.
 She specializes in the legal history of reproduction, the family, sexuality, and the Constitution.
-She teaches courses in torts, family law, employment law, and constitutional law.
+In the spring of 2022, she is visiting at Harvard Law School.

-Her first book, After Roe: The Lost History of the Abortion Debate, was published by Harvard University Press in 2015 and won the 2014 Harvard University Press Thomas J. Wilson Memorial Prize for best first manuscript published by the press in any discipline.
+Ziegler's first book, After Roe: The Lost History of the Abortion Debate, was published by Harvard University Press in 2015 and won the 2014 Harvard University Press Thomas J. Wilson Memorial Prize for best first manuscript published by the press in any discipline.
 Her second book, Beyond Abortion: Roe v.
 Wade and the Fight for Privacy, was published by Harvard University Press in 2018.
-Her latest project, Abortion in America: A Legal History, Roe v.
-Wade to the Present, is under contract with Cambridge University Press.

-Her law review articles have appeared in leading journals, and she has served as a commentator for or been quoted in leading mass media outlets, including The Atlantic, Fox News, MSNBC, the New Republic, The New York Times, NPR, and The Washington Post.
+Her law review articles have appeared in leading journals, and she has served as a commentator for or been quoted in leading mass media outlets, including The Atlantic, CNN, Fox News, NBC, MSNBC, the New Republic, Newsweek, The New Yorker, The New York Times, NPR, PBS, Politico, Time, and The Washington Post.
 She has chaired committees for major legal history organizations, including the American Society for Legal History, the American Association of Law Schools Legal History Section and the American Bar Association’s Committee on Historic Commemorations.
+She is currently a member of the board of directors of the American Society for Legal History.
 She has also received recognition for her work in the classroom, including the 2016 Florida State University Teaching Award and the 2015 Transformation Through Teaching Award.

 Substantial Uncertainty: Whole Woman’s Health v.
 Hellerstedt and the Future of Abortion Law, 2016 Sup.
 Ct.
 Rev. 77 (2017)